Before you close your business

 • post a notice on your business's website

-• advise customers in person
+• tell customers in person

 • hold a 'closing down' sale, with the added benefit of selling off your stock

-• send out an email or letter campaign
+• send out an email or letter campaign.

-4. Notify your suppliers
+5. Tell your suppliers

 If your business uses suppliers, you'll need to: